19hours/sg-statutes/Acts/Goods and Services Tax Act.md

 [Act 19/2012 wef 01/10/2012]

-(2) Paragraph 1(m), (n) and (o) of Part I shall not apply to any supply which section 37 provides are to be disregarded for the purposes of this Act.
+(2) Paragraph 1(j) and (n) of Part I shall not apply to any supply which section 37 provides are to be disregarded for the purposes of this Act.

 [Act 19/2012 wef 01/10/2012]

+[S 852/2012 wef 01/01/2015]

 (3) Paragraph 2 of Part I shall not apply to that part of the supply comprising —